 Part-time (1 crew member) Filled for 2018

 The Farmers: Nick and Joan both have backgrounds in formal and environmental education.
 Through these teaching experiences, travels here and abroad, and time spent on our grandparents’ farms we have taken a path to produce healthy, organic food while promoting stewardship to the land in which we live and farm.
-In addition to his work on the farm, Nick works with Land Stewardship Project’s Racial Justice and Farm Beginnings programs, a beginning farmer training program that focuses on holistic goal setting and holistic farm planning.
+In addition to his work on the farm, Nick works with Land Stewardship Project’s beginning farmer program, with a specific focus on building leaders and advancing racial justice in our rural communities.
 Through his work he has helped many beginning farmers along their path to begin, enhance, or grow their own farm business.
-Nick is also on the board of MOSES (Midwest Organic and Sustainable Education Service) and our local food co-op.
+Nick has served previously on the board of MOSES (Midwest Organic and Sustainable Education Service) and our local food co-op.
 Joan has a background in geology and science education and has a passion for soils, biology, and the details needed to make a farm and business run efficiently and smoothly.
 We farm with our two children, Abe (6) and Freya (4).
 Through our work both on and off the farm, we are actively creating a vibrant community on our farm and within our CSA membership, while engaging in the community in which we live.

 The Crew: The farm crew for the 2018 season will consist of Nick and Joan, 2 full-time seasonal farm crew members, 1 part-time seasonal farm crew member, and 5 work share members.

 Employment Details: Our employment opportunities are especially beneficial for, but not limited to, someone exploring or pursuing vegetable farming as a career as there will be opportunities for significant education on the farm as well as in conjunction with neighboring organic farms.
 Preference is given to qualified applicants who could return to the farm for an additional season or more.

-Time Frame: Beginning of May through the end of October.
+Time Frame: End of April through the end of October.